marcos4503/motoplay/README.md

 # Installing and Preparing Motoplay on Raspberry Pi

 To install the Motoplay on your Raspberry Pi, first, open your Terminal.
 Make sure that the Terminal is not being opened with "sudo" (as root).
-Then, just enter all the command lines below.
+Then, just enter all the command lines below, one by one.

 ```sh
 cd ~

 s="install-motoplay.sh"

 sudo apt-get install curl -y

 curl -o $s "https://marcos4503.github.io/motoplay/Repository-Pages/current-install-motoplay-script.sh"

 chmod +x $s

 $s ; rm $s ; exit
 ```